AKUSIROYO/bookconfig/README.md

 It builds the root filesystem with the `buildrootfs` script.

-The root filesystem is set up with an init script made from `init.template`.
+The root filesystem is set up with an init script `ship/sbin/init`.
-When you first boot the root filesystem, this script runs the second stage of debootstrap and also sets up a user.
+When you first boot the root filesystem, this script configures the packages and also sets up a user.

 ## Uncategorized disclosures

-It arranges for the second stage of debootstrap to run with eatmydata.

 It sets up the system so that there's a user with sudo access, and you can't log in as root.

 It sets up the root filesystem with some network-related packages.
-This includes the non-free `firmware-ralink` package.
+This includes the non-free `firmware-misc-nonfree` package.

 It sets the LCD contrast on boot.
 Use `/etc/udev/rules.d/10-display.rules` to get it the way you like.